My sweet, new Kluger is here!

 Aggressive driving is required to get anywhere in Nairobi.
 Try and be polite and considerate, and you’ll simply find yourself stuck, as the roads are ruled by the law of the jungle.
 The bigger the car, the less bullyish you need to be, though.
 People tend to back off for the big beasts, so size does indeed matter in Nairobi!

-Fuel consumption may be slightly higher than on the Fielder I was first driving, and for an environmentalist like me, that is indeed a dillema.
+Fuel consumption may be slightly higher than on the Fielder I was first driving, and for an environmentalist like me, that is indeed a dilemma.
 Nairobi is not Europe, though, and comfort matters.
 So does the ability to get around, not to mention on some of the smaller roads outside Nairobi – roads that the travel-savvy will inevitably encounter.

-Until further notice, it is therefore my clear opinion that a Toyota Kluger is one of the most awesome vehicles a person can drive in Nairobi!
+Until further notice, it is my opinion that a Toyota Kluger is one of the most awesome vehicles a person can drive in Nairobi!
 So far, I’m enjoying it massively, and that’s not likely to change anytime soon! 🙂